Virendra121998/Freecharge-Assignment/README.md

 files are stored through the form-data in postman where the username and file is provided.

 The routes for login, signup ,uploading files and deleting files have been set up in the index.js file.

+MVC architecture of the application-
+ MVC stands for model, view and controller.
+Model is the database part where we define the structure of schema for database.
+View is where the user interacts with the application to send data and perform any operation.
+ Controller interacts with both the model and the view.
+It takes input from the view and then updates the database after performing the required operations.
+ In this applications we have models for the database, and routes that act as controller.
+View is not included since User Interface was not required.

+.env file-
+All the environment variables have been stored in an .env file which has been added to the .gitignore file

+Passwords have been hashed using bcryptjs.
+A salt is provided to create hash of the password